akash-r-prabhu/C-Machine-Learning/readme.md

 # Machine Learning using C++

-This project is intentended to implement machine learning algorithm like
+This project intends to implement machine learning algorithm like

 - Linear Regression
 - Logistic Regression